jpverkamp/blog/content/programming/advent-of-code/2021/2021-12-09-local-minimum-deminifier.md

 #### **Part 2:** Calculate 'basins', regions of the heightmap surrounded by heights of 9.
 Return the product of the size of the three largest basins.

 This one is a bit more interesting.
 We already have the heightmap and we don't actually currently care about the local minimums anymore.
 Instead, we want to find regions.
-For that, the algorithm of choice is a {{< wikipedia "flood fill" >}}.
-Specifically, we can get away with a {{< wikipedia "dynamic algorithm" >}} here:
+For that, the algorithm of choice is a [[wiki:flood fill]]().
+Specifically, we can get away with a [[wiki:dynamic algorithm]]() here:

 * For each point in the heightmap:
     * If it's been assigned a height or is a wall (height of 9), ignore it